robstave/Meowcards/cards/go/go-qz2-a.md

 Why does Go not support method overloading?

-A) Performance concerns
+- A. Performance concerns
-B) To maintain simplicity and avoid ambiguity
+- B. To maintain simplicity and avoid ambiguity
-C) Memory limitations
+- C. Memory limitations
-D) Compilation complexity
+- D. Compilation complexity

 ### Back

-**B) To maintain simplicity and avoid ambiguity**
+**B. To maintain simplicity and avoid ambiguity**

 Go avoids method overloading to keep the language simple and prevent the ambiguity and complexity that can arise from multiple methods with the same name but different signatures.